albertochong/PIPELINES-ETL-PROJECTS/4 - PIPELINE-LISBON-BUS-ALERTS.md

-# Simple Kappa Architecture Pipeline using KSQL, KAFKA Sink connector and Rest Api
+# Simple Kappa Architecture Pipeline using KSQLDB, KAFKA Sink connector and Rest Api
-In this tutorial, we'll see how to use KSQL to get data from joined Streams and create new topic with enriched data and write sink connector to send this data to Rest Api who send alert to whatsapp users numbers when:
+In this tutorial, we'll work with data came from https://carris.tecmic.com/see (is data about Buses in Lisbon Portuagl Area) and show how use KSQLDB to get data from joined Streams and create new topic with enriched data and write sink connector to send this data to Rest Api who send alert to whatsapp users numbers when:

-1 - one busNumber is arrived to one predefined bustop configured in Ktable.Exampe:users want to know when the bus is one Stop before their stop and receive alert from whatsapp to leave home and get this bus
+1 - bus status is not in movment;

-2 - speed from bus is above limit
+2 - one busNumber is arrived to one predefined bustop configured in Ktable.Exampe:users want to know when the bus is one Stop before their stop and receive alert from whatsapp to leave home and get this bus

-3 - bus status is not in movment
+3 - speed from bus is above limit

 ### Prerequisites

-* A working Confluent Kafka instance (see the [My Confluent Kafka tutorial](https://github.com/albertochong/AWS-KAFKA-CONFLUENT-PLATFORM) for easy local setup and topics creation).
+* A working Confluent Kafka instance (see the [My Confluent Kafka tutorial](https://github.com/albertochong/AWS-KAFKA-CONFLUENT-PLATFORM) for easy local setup and topics creation for this tuturial).
 * c# Rest Api
 * Starting streamsets pipeline to get data from Lisbon Bus Status Web Api